Christo77793/AIDI-DataSets/README.md

 # AIDI-DataSets
-A repo for the datasets used in my AIDI program.
+A repo for the datasets and files used in my AIDI program.